Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Edge Support 4.4 Most secure for sitting and drifting toward the edge
+Edge Support 4.4 Most secure edge

 Mattress Overall Score Support Pressure Relief Cooling Motion Isolation Durability Responsiveness